slowdivesun/MPC-Project/ReadME.md

 # Diary Entry Emotion Analysis

-An android application for users to enter their diary entries.
+An application for users to enter their diary entries.
 The app detects the emotion - positive or negative based on the entry

 # Techstack